-55.819G Introduction to Telecommunications S1
+55 819G Introduction to Telecommunications

 The transfer of data to and from computers and the use of such transfers in an environment where principal interest is in the processing of bibliographic information.
 Some discussion of data transfer not associated with computers.
-Topics may include: analysis of types of computer dialogue and their associated telecommunications requirements, features of computer operation in on-line systems, introduction to data communication, transmission mode and line configurations, line control procedures, termination equipment, errors and their considerations.
+Topics may include: analysis of types of computer dialogue and their associated telecommunications requirements, features of computer operation in on-line systems, introduction to data communication, transmission mode and line configurations, line control procedures, termination equipment, errors and their control, common carrier facilities, planning for an on-line system, cost considerations